xiezhuojin/GDB-cheatsheet/README.md

 * (gdb)reverse-step - Step program backward until it reaches the beginning of another source line
 * (gdb)reverse-stepi - Step backward exactly one instruction

-* (gdb)finish - Execute until selected stack frame returns
+* (gdb)finish - Execute until selected stack frame returns (return value will be printed as well)
 * (gdb)reverse-finish - Execute backward until just before selected stack frame is called

+* (gdb)return - Make selected stack frame return to its caller (If an argument is given, it is an expression for the value to return.)

 * (gdb)continue - Continue until it hints the next breakpoint
 * (gdb)reverse-continue - Continue backward until it hints the previous breakpoints